Personal profile

 Biography

 Tatiana joined the ANU’s Centre for Classical Studies as a Lecturer in Classics in 2023.
 Prior to this, she was the Moses and Mary Finley Research Fellow at Darwin College, University of Cambridge.
 Tatiana is a graduate of the University of Sydney where she completed her undergraduate studies and MPhil.
-She then undertook her PhD at Trinity College, University of Cambridge and was the recipient of the Hare Prize for the best PhD thesis submitted in the Classics department.
+She then undertook her PhD at Trinity College, University of Cambridge and was the recipient of the Hare Prize in Classics.

-Tatiana is an active collaborator of the Popsicule, ANU's Science in Popular Culture and Entertainment Hub, and has loved partaking in the SCIENCE.ART.FILM series at the National Film and Sound Archive.
+As an active collaborator of the Popsicule, ANU's Science in Popular Culture and Entertainment Hub, Tatiana loves being involved in conversations beyond the Classical world, and has loved partaking in the SCIENCE.ART.FILM series at the National Film and Sound Archive.

-Tatiana has written for the Conversation, contributed to the Paideia Insitute's online lecture series, appeared on the The Week Junior's Mysteries of Science Podcast, spoken on The Secret History of Western Esotericism Podcast, and featured on the APAC Network.
+Tatiana has written for the Conversation, contributed to the Paideia Insitute's online lecture series, appeared on the The Week Junior's Mysteries of Science Podcast, spoken on The Secret History of Western Esotericism Podcast, the Australasian Humour Network's research podcast 'Cutting Edge', and featured on the APAC Network.

 Tatiana is French-Australian and has lived in France, Australia, Spain, England and Portugal.
 She is passionate not just about ancient Greece and Rome, but about languages and cultures (ancient and modern) more broadly.